Horizontal-org/Tella-website/docs/Discover Tella/accessibility.md

 ### Device accessibility {#device-accessibility}
 We implement each feature trying to maximize device accessibility, even for older devices.
 [Read here about what phones support Tella](/faq#what-phones-support-tella).
-We also keep Tella size as small as possible.
+We also keep Tella as small as possible, to allow people with little storage space available on their phone to [download it and configure it to reduce the used storage space, in case that's a constraint for them](/faq/#how-much-storage-do-i-need-to-install-tella).